 To borrow money online, you’ll first need to decide which loan product is right for you.Then you can find a lender and complete an application.
 You can accomplish all of these steps from anywhere as long as you have an internet connection.

-1. Consider why you need a loan.
-When taking out any loan, you should first think about what you need the money for.
+- Consider why you need a loan.
+When considering borrowing, it’s important to evaluate all your options.
+Emergency online loans may come with high interest rates and less favorable terms.
+You may want to consider other options to get the funds you need such as asking friends or family or exploring ways to make money fast.
+If you decide that borrowing is right for you, you’ll need to consider which product fits your situation.
 Some loans are designed to help with specific purchases, such as an auto loan.
 For more general purposes a credit card, personal line of credit or personal loan may be best.

 Personal installment loans.
 A personal installment loan is a common type of loan.
 You’ll get cash up front that you can use to help cover general expenses and purchases.
 You’ll repay the loan over time through weekly, bi-weekly or monthly payments depending on your loan agreement.

 Line of credit.
-A line of credit works similarly to a credit card.
+A personal line of credit works similarly to a credit card, as they’re both types of revolving credit.
 If you’re approved, you’ll be issued a credit limit that you can draw money from.
 You’ll only be charged interest or fees on the amount you borrow and as you repay, the funds will become available for you to use again.

 Payday loans.
 Payday loans are a type of short-term loan.
 They’re considered a risky type of loan because of the high interest rates and short term lengths.
 This combination can make it difficult for borrowers to repay.
 Though they can be useful in emergency situations for those with a bad credit history who aren’t able to secure funds another way, borrowers should consider other loan options before deciding to take out a payday loan.